ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 ### Summary

-In this section, you’ve learned:
+In this section, you've learned:

 * How to make decisions using if, else, and switch
 * How to write loops using for, while, and do...while